Lemoncode/angular-architecture-essentials/angular_12/http-communication/04-intercept-requests/readme.md

 }

 ```

-* If we run the applicatin we must see the processing of the request.
+* If we run the application we must see response processing.

-* For last we want to handle here as well the error when is raised.
+* For last we want to handle here the error when is raised, as well.

 __src/app/pets-interceptor.service.ts__